andrewdavidmackenzie/flow/guide/src/describing/features.md

 This is a complete list of features implemented in the description of flows:

 * Context Flow
-    * Cannot have any outputs from this flow as there cannot be ay parent level
+    * Cannot have any outputs from this flow as there cannot be a parent level
 * All FLows (Context and Children)
     * Can contain elements directly inside the context flow description
     * Child flow inclusion from description in its own flow file in current project or different project